 “The nurse was very friendly and knowledgeable about Austria.
 She took lots of time to answer all of my questions.
 Thanks!”

 “We visited this clinic just days before we left on vacation to Austria.
 We were treated professionally and efficiently.
 The nurse was very pleasant, professional and knowledgeable to deal with.
 We were giving lots of great advice for our up coming trip along with a few vaccines.
 The vaccines were pretty painless and quick.
 The clinic is in a great location for those working downtown, it quick and easy to access from public transit.
-We would definitely recommend Passport Health and this office to friends, family and acquaintances who will be traveling in the future.”
+We would definitely recommend Passport Health and this office to friends, family and acquaintances who will be travelling in the future.”